CircleCI-Archived/visual-config-editor/README.md

 $ yarn install
 ```

-After installing your dependencies, ensure are using the proper version of node
+After installing your dependencies, ensure you are using the proper version of
-by running NVM:
+node by running NVM:

 ```shell
 $ nvm use